bertofurth/Seagate-Central-Samba/README.md

-A guide on how to replace the old samba file server software (v3.5.16) on the Seagate Central with a new more secure and configurable version of samba (v4.14.6) in order to solve problems with Windows 10, Linux and other modern clients not being able to connect to the Seagate Central.
+A guide on how to replace the old samba file server software (v3.5.16) on the Seagate Central with a new more secure and configurable version of samba (v4.14.6) in order to solve problems with Windows 10, Linux and other modern clients no longer being able to connect to the Seagate Central using the old and insecure SMBv1.0 protocol.

 You can chose from three methods to accomplish this goal.
 Here they are ranging from hardest to easiest.

-# INSTRUCTIONS_CROSS_COMPILE.md
+### INSTRUCTIONS_CROSS_COMPILE.md
-Cross compile and install the replacement samba server from scratch.
+Cross compile the replacement samba server from scratch.

-This is the most difficult and involved option but is the safest and most customizable.
+This is the most difficult and involved option but compiling your own version of samba is the best way to ensure that you are getting a safe and untarnished product for your Seagate Central system.

+That being said, this option may not be for everyone as it takes a number of hours and and will likely take a number of hours and a moderate to advanced level of technical knowledge to complete.

-# INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md
+### INSTRUCTIONS_MANUALLY_INSTALL_BINARIES.md
 Install pre-built or self-built samba binaries on the Seagate Central.
 This method involves installing the binaries built in the first set of instructions, or a set of pre-built binaries.
 It also involves manually altering the Seagate Central configuration to suit the new samba server.
-This is the method you should probably chose if you have already made significant custom modifications to your Seagate Central.
+This is the method of installation you should probably chose if you have already made significant custom modifications to your Seagate Central.

 Pre-compiled binaries are currently available at

 BERTO INSERT LINK HERE

-# INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md
+### INSTRUCTIONS_FIRMWARE_UPGRADE_METHOD.md
 Create a custom Seagate Central firmware image and use the web management upgrade tool to install it.
-This option involves running an automated script that takes an existing Seagate Central firmware image and the samba binaries as it's input.
+This option involves running an automated script that takes an existing official Seagate Central firmware image and the samba binaries as it's input.
 The script modifies the supplied Seagate Central firmware image to include the samba binaries, appropriate configuration, and other information.
 The resultant image can be used to upgrade the Seagate Central via the web management interface.

-### Summary
+## Summary
 Many Windows 10, Linux and other modern clients may have difficulty connecting to the Seagate Central NAS file server.
 This is because the file serving samba v3.5.16 software installed on the Seagate Central uses the outdated version 1.0 of the Server Message Block (SMB) network file sharing protocol.

-SMBv1.0, is much less secure and efficient than more modern versions of SMB (such as v2.1 and v3.x).
+SMBv1.0, is much less secure and less efficient than more modern versions of SMB (such as v2.1 and v3.x).
 For security reasons, many modern operating systems will not, by default, allow connections to file servers using the SMBv1.0 protocol.

-The following link is one of many that give a further explanation of the problems with SMBv1.0.
+The following link is one of many that give some further explanation and insight into the many problems with SMBv1.0.

 https://stealthbits.com/blog/what-is-smbv1-and-why-you-should-disable-it/